hlmeS/itm387k/index.md

 #### DAX calculations

 A very specific aspect of Power BI is its DAX calculations, which you may know from Excel.
 There are so many powerful functions that come with it that it's impossible to remember them.
-You can refer to this [30 minute reference](https://goo.gl/N1a5Me), this [very long manual](https://goo.gl/SoGyDH), or simply refer to [Google](https://google.com).
+You can refer to this [30 minute reference](https://goo.gl/N1a5Me), this [very long manual](https://goo.gl/SoGyDH), or simply to [Google Search](https://google.com).

-Here is one of the many powerful functions available to you:
+Here is one of the many powerful functions available to you.

 Imagine you want to calculate the Year-to-Date sales revenue and then compare it between two years.
 To do this, we need to create a new measure which requires some DAX syntax.
 The following can be done in the various views, but try it from the report view for now.